 Star Wars: Uprising is a mobile RPG that revolves around the adventures of an intrepid smuggler.
 Players fight enemies, play co-op missions and collect loot by completing risky tasks given by faction leaders.
-There have been quite a few Star Wars-themed games released for the Android platform.
-One such game is Galaxy of Heroes, a turn-based tactical RPG.
-There's also a MoBa game called Force Arena.
-But Uprising's gameplay and visuals are pretty impressive for a mobile title.
 The top-down graphics gives a bird’s eye view of the entire battle scene and lets you zoom in to get an up close and personal view of your hero as he battles enemies, powerful bosses and monsters for loot and rewards.

 As you progress through missions, you will discover weapons, gear items and loot.
 Equipping high-quality gear will improve your player rating and will give you an opportunity to battle enemies and complete harder missions for top-class rewards.
 Follow these quick tips, hints and tricks to become the next big intergalactic smuggler.